basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

     ]}
 ```

-In general, the `nif` IO mode provies higher throughput for certain
+In general, the `nif` IO mode provides higher throughput for certain
 workloads, but it has the potential to negatively impact the Erlang VM,
 leading to higher worst-case latencies and possible throughput collapse.